Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 - Why did Noah curse Canaan, the son of Ham, instead of Ham, who sinned?

 There are many explanations for Canaan's curse.
-Most of the opinions come from four main theories.
+Most of the opinions come from four dominant theories.
 The theories involve a few abhorrent ideas:

 - Ham mocking his naked father